 Simon, Associate Production Director for Oxford at Taylor Wimpey said, “It is brilliant that we are able to get young people interested in construction, particularly site management and especially when they come from Bucks UTC as they already have skills and an insight into the construction industry.
 It can be difficult to find young people who are interested in the construction industry, however, due to the exposure they receive, Bucks UTC students have a real interest in it.”

-Natalia is an aspiring web developer in her last year at Bucks UTC and, in addition to her studies, has been on a work placement with our employer partners BeSeen Marketing.
+Natalia was an aspiring web developer in her last year at Bucks UTC and, in addition to her studies, has been on a work placement with our employer partners BeSeen Marketing.
 Working within their web development department she has gained a huge amount of real-life experience and practical knowledge.
 Her main project during the placement has been to develop a new website for BuDS, a local charity that speaks up for the interests of disabled people in Bucks.

 Natalia said “Working at BeSeen has been great.
 I’m gaining so much experience in the field that I want to work in.
 Not many people can leave school saying they already have a whole year of work experience in web development!”